sfy45/AI-Powered-SEC-Filings-Analyser/Report.md

-# SEC Filings Analyzer: Project Report
+# SEC Filings Insights Extraction with AI : Project Report

 ## Approach and Design Choices

 ### Project Overview

 The SEC Filings Analyzer is designed to help investors, analysts, and researchers extract meaningful insights from SEC filings through automated analysis and visualization.
 The project combines data retrieval, natural language processing, machine learning, and interactive visualization to transform complex financial documents into actionable intelligence.

 ### Architecture